John Little Conservation Area, Union St, Marshfield, MA 02050, USA

 Owned By: Town of Marshfield

-These 75 acres of Marshfield Conservation land include pasture, forest, and marsh, along with some gorgeous views of the North River.
-Walking the 1.5 miles of trails, one encounters old stone walls and cart paths, which offer a glimpse of the property’s agricultural past.
+Marshfield’s 75-acre John Little Conservation Area features pasture, forest, and marsh, along with some gorgeous views of the North River.
+Along the 1.5 miles of trails, old stone walls and cart paths offer a glimpse of the property’s agricultural past.
 A dock provides access from the water.

 Features